kaapana/kaapana/docs/source/user_guide/system/keycloak.rst

 6. Click `Create`
 7. Change to the `Credentials` tab of the new user and set a password.

-Any user in the `kaapana_admin` group has unrestricted access to all features of the platform.
-Users in the `kaapana_user` group have only limited access.
-I.e. they have only access

 Authorization
 ***************

-Traefik routes each request through a authorization middleware.
-This middleware forwards each request to a authorization server.
+Traefik directs every request through an authorization middleware, which in turn forwards the request to an authorization server.
-The authorization server asks the Policy Decision Point (DPD), if the user has sufficient permissions to make the request.
+This server consults the Policy Decision Point (PDP) to determine whether the user has the requisite permissions for the request.
-We deploy `Open Policy Agent (OPA) <https://www.openpolicyagent.org/docs/latest/http-api-authorization/>`_ as DPD.
+For our Policy Decision Point (PDP), we deploy `Open Policy Agent (OPA) <https://www.openpolicyagent.org/docs/latest/http-api-authorization/>`_.

 Connecting an Active Directory